LogoLogo

 Parameters

-noise_radius: Add this argument to determine the overall magnitude of noise to generate, in kilometers
+noise_km: Add this argument to determine the overall magnitude of noise to add, in kilometers

 (default) 10.0